Kucoin/kucoin-api-docs/source/localizable/index.html.md

 To subscribe to channel messages from a certain server, the client side should send a subscription message to the server.

 If the subscription succeed, the system would send ack messages to you.
-When the response is set as true.

 ```json